risc0/website/docs/explainers/proof-system/constructing-a-seal.md

 >The FRI protocol is the technique we use for proving (ii).
 Those details are omitted from this simplified example.

 >In the original STARK protocol, the Verifier tests (i) at a number of test points; the soundness of the protocol depends on the number of tests.
 The DEEP-ALI technique allows us to achieve a high degree of soundness with a single test.
-The details of DEEP are described in the following sheet.
+The details of DEEP are described in the following lesson.
 ## Lesson 9: The DEEP Technique

 Here, we use the `trace polynomials` and the `validity polynomial`(s) to construct the `DEEP polynomials`.